-I have audited the statement of accounts of arc21 for the year ended 31 March 2011 under the Local Government (Northern Ireland) Order 2005.
-The statement of accounts comprises the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement, and related notes.
-The statement of accounts has been prepared under the accounting policies set out within them.
+I have audited the financial statements of arc21 Joint Committee for the year ended 31 March 2012 under the Local Government (Northern Ireland) Order 2005.
+The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement and the related notes.
+The financial statements have been prepared under the accounting policies set out within them.

-This report is made solely to the Members of arc21 in accordance with the Local Government (Northern Ireland) Order 2005 and for no other purpose, as specified in the Statement of Responsibilities issued by the Chief Local Government Auditor.
+This report is made solely to the Members of arc21 Joint Committee in accordance with the Local Government (Northern Ireland) Order 2005 and for no other purpose, as specified in the Statement of Responsibilities issued by the Chief Local Government Auditor.

-Respective responsibilities of the Chief Executive and the independent auditor
+Respective responsibilities of the Chief Financial Officer and the independent auditor

-As explained more fully in the Statement of the Joint Committee's and Chief Executive's Responsibilities, the Chief Executive is responsible for the preparation of the statement of accounts and for being satisfied that it gives a true and fair view of the income and expenditure and cash flows for the financial year and the financial position as at the end of the financial year.
-My responsibility is to audit the statement of accounts in accordance with the Local Government (Northern Ireland) Order 2005 and the Local Government Code of Audit Practice issued by the Chief Local Government Auditor.
+As explained more fully in the Statement of the Joint Committee's and Chief Financial Officer's Responsibilities, the Chief Financial Officer is responsible for the preparation of the financial statements and for being satisfied that it gives a true and fair view of the income and expenditure and cash flows for the financial year and the financial position as at the end of the financial year.
+My responsibility is to audit the financial statements in accordance with the Local Government (Northern Ireland) Order 2005 and the Local Government Code of Audit Practice issued by the Chief Local Government Auditor.
 I conducted my audit in accordance with International Standards on Auditing (UK and Ireland).
 Those standards require me and my staff to comply with the Auditing Practices Board's Ethical Standards for Auditors.

-Scope of the Audit of the Statement of Accounts
+Scope of the audit of the financial statements

-An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the statement of accounts are free from material misstatement, whether caused by fraud or error.
-This includes an assessment of: whether the accounting policies are appropriate to the arc21's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the arc21; and the overall presentation of the statement of accounts.
-In addition I read all the financial and non financial information in the Foreward to identify material inconsistencies with the audited statement of accounts.
+An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
+This includes an assessment of: whether the accounting policies are appropriate to arc21 Joint Committee's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by arc21 Joint Committee; and the overall presentation of the financial statements.
+In addition I read all the financial and non-financial information in the Statement of Accounts to identify material inconsistencies with the audited financial statements.
 If I become aware of any apparent material misstatements or inconsistencies I consider the implications for my report.